morphatic/feathers-auth0-strategy/README.md

 1. It implements a [custom `auth0` authentication strategy for FeathersJS](https://crow.docs.feathersjs.com/api/authentication/strategy.html).
 The `Auth0Strategy` verifies JWTs ([JSON Web Tokens](https://jwt.io/)) using the asymmetric `RS256` algorithm ([the recommended practice](https://auth0.com/blog/navigating-rs256-and-jwks/)), rather than the `HS256` algorithm that is built into the FeathersJS [`JwtStrategy`](https://crow.docs.feathersjs.com/api/authentication/jwt.html#jwtstrategy).
 2. It implements a [custom FeathersJS authentication service](https://crow.docs.feathersjs.com/api/authentication/service.html#customization).
 The `Auth0Service` extends, and is designed to be used in place of the default [`AuthenticationService`](https://crow.docs.feathersjs.com/api/authentication/service.html).
 The primary benefits of the `Auth0Service` are that it:
    1. Removes the necessity for developers to specify the `authentication.secret` configuration property in their apps.
-The client secret is irrelevant to `RS256` token verification scenarios.
-The default `AuthenticationService` will throw an error if the `secret` is not specified.
+The client secret is not used by `RS256` token verification scenarios, but the default `AuthenticationService` will throw an error if the `secret` is not specified.
    2. Automatically configures the hooks necessary to force all clients to be authenticated when accessing API services.
 By default, all services will require authentication **_except_** the `/authentication` service itself.
    3. Implements an IP address whitelist that will allow requests coming directly from Auth0 to access the API without authentication.
 The IP whitelist can be configured by implementers.